Khwarazmian Empire: Muhammad II & Turkan Khatun

-After his father Tekish died, Muhammad succeeded him.
-Muhammad led the maximum expansion of the Khwarazmian Empire, extinguishing the Western Kara-Khanid Khanate in 1213, and sweeping aside the Ghurids in 1215 whom they vassalized after the assassination of Muhammad Ghuri.
+Initially, Muhammad led the maximum expansion of the Khwarazmian Empire, extinguishing the Western Kara-Khanid Khanate in 1213, and sweeping aside the Ghurids in 1215, whom they vassalized after the assassination of Muhammad Ghuri.
 The coins of Muhammad were minted in the Kara-Khanid capitals of Uzgen and Samarkand from 1213.

-In 1218, a small contingent of Mongols crossed borders in pursuit of an escaped enemy general.
-Upon successfully retrieving him, Genghis Khan made contact with the Shah.
-Genghis was looking to open trade relations, but having heard exaggerated reports of the Mongols, the Shah believed this gesture was only a ploy to invade Khwarazm.
+Muhammad then turned his attention to an invasion of Persia, and by late 1217, he controlled all of Persian Iraq, with Arran, Azerbaijan, and Derbent becoming his vassals.